WELCOME TO FUTuRE FERTILITY

 The term ‘oncofertility’ describes a subspecialty of medicine that focuses on the reproductive concerns of cancer patients, who may face infertility as a result of their treatment.
 As survival rates improve, there is an expectation by patients and health care professionals that efforts be made to preserve the reproductive health potential of patients who receive gonadotoxic treatment whenever possible.

 We have established an oncofertility service which includes access to the ‘Fertility & Research Centre’ led by Prof William Ledger.
 This clinic is based at the Royal Women’s Hospital in Sydney and open from Monday to Saturday.
 This is the first dedicated oncofertility centre in Australia and is the only fertility centre to combine basic and clinical research with comprehensive fertility preservation, assisted reproduction treatment and psychosocial support in the public hospital setting.

 The Fertility & Research Centre provides rapid access to oncofertility consultations and fertility preservation options for paediatric, adolescent and adult cancer patients.
 This multidisciplinary service provides a centre of clinical and research excellence which ensures that cancer patients in NSW benefit from oncofertility care, care coordination and practical and psychosocial oncofertility support at diagnosis and through treatment into survivorship.
-A NSW referral service for cancer patients or medical patients whose fertility or sexual health may be affected by medical or surgical treatment has been established (link referral form).
+A NSW referral service for cancer patients or medical patients whose fertility or sexual health may be affected by medical or surgical treatment has been established (Link to Patient Registration Form)

 We hope this service and collaboration will improve access to fertility knowledge consultation procedures and support as well as reducing the risk of future infertility and success of assisted reproduction treatment.